Applying for the Psychoanalytic License or Certification

-Please be advised that a psychoanalyst who has a current certification from the State of New Jersey is entitled to call herself/himself a “New Jersey State Certified Psychoanalyst.”
-However, a psychoanalyst is not required to have a New Jersey state certification in order to practice psychoanalysis in New Jersey.
+Please be advised: A psychoanalyst with a current certification from the State of New Jersey is entitled to call herself/himself a “New Jersey State Certified Psychoanalyst.”
+However, a psychoanalyst is not required to have a NJ state certification in order to practice psychoanalysis in New Jersey.

 Certification is not licensure.
 New Jersey State Certified Psychoanalysts should advise their clients to contact their own insurance provider(s) to determine what, if any, psychoanalytic services are covered.

-Download the New Jersey Certification as a Psychoanalyst forms here: http://www.njconsumeraffairs.gov/psya/Pages/applications.aspx
+Download New Jersey Certification as Psychoanalyst forms: http://www.njconsumeraffairs.gov/psya/Pages/applications.aspx

 Tips for NJ License Applicants:

-- Read the entire application before you apply and make sure you have filled out every section and answered every question before you submit it to the Board.
+- Read entire application before applying.
+Make sure you complete every section and answer every question before submitting it to the Board.

-- After you complete the application, find a Notary Public to notarize your signature on the application.
-Most bank branches have a Notary Public who can assist you, usually for a small fee.
+- When application is complete, have your signature notarized on the application.
+Most banks have a Notary Public who can assist you, usually for a small fee.

-- Include the correct application filing fee with your application.
-The amount of the nonrefundable filing fee can be found on the first page of the application.
-Send only a check or money order, made payable to the “State of New Jersey.”
-If you submit a money order, fill out all sections including your name, and save the receipt portion for your records.
-If you are submitting a check, make sure your name is clearly printed on the check.
+- Include correct application filing fee with your application.
+Find the amount of the fee (non-refundable) on page 1 of the application.
+Send only a check or money order, payable to the “State of New Jersey.”
+If submitting a money order, fill out all sections including your name, and save the receipt portion for your records.
+If submitting a check, make sure your name is clearly printed on it.

 - If you are required to submit official transcripts or examination results, arrange for the school or examination entity to send the documents directly to the Board.
 The Board cannot accept copies of these documents or other required documents sent by the applicants themselves.
 If you are required to submit proof that you are licensed in a state other than New Jersey, contact that out-of-state licensing board and request that it send a license verification letter directly to the New Jersey Board.
 The submission of a copy of your out-of-state license does not meet the requirements for license verification.

-- For those applicants who are required to undergo a Criminal History Background Check: Schedule an appointment to have your fingerprints digitally recorded as soon as you receive the fingerprinting instruction sheet and the preprinted form from the Board.
-To save time, you can schedule an appointment to be fingerprinted at the next available appointment anywhere in New Jersey, instead of the next available appointment closest to your home.
-There are 17 fingerprinting locations throughout New Jersey and some are busier than others.
+- For those applicants who are required to undergo a Criminal History Background Check: Schedule an appointment to have your fingerprints digitally recorded as soon as you receive the fingerprinting instruction sheet and pre-printed form from the Board.
+Save time by scheduling an appointment to be fingerprinted at the next available appointment anywhere in New Jersey, instead of the next available appointment closest to your home.
+There are 17 fingerprinting locations throughout New Jersey; some are busier than others.

-- If you have been arrested or convicted of a crime, you must submit a detailed letter of explanation, all of the relevant police reports, reference letters and, if applicable, judgments of conviction, sentencing orders, termination of probation orders and evidence of rehabilitation.
+- If you have been arrested or convicted of a crime, you must submit a detailed letter of explanation, all relevant police reports, reference letters and, if applicable, judgments of conviction, sentencing orders, termination of probation orders, and evidence of rehabilitation.
 Contact the court clerk and any attorneys involved to request the file regarding your arrest or conviction.

 - Make sure you submit a passport-style photograph of your face and shoulders.
-Fullsized photographs, photographs with other people, full-body photographs, photocopies of photographs, scanned photographs or photocopies of your passport will not be accepted.
-Sign your full name and print your first and last name on the reverse side of the photograph in case it becomes detached from your application.
+Full-sized photos, photos with other people, full-body photos, photocopies of photos, scanned photos, or photocopies of your passport will not be accepted.
+Sign your full name and print your first and last name on reverse side of photo in case it becomes detached from your application.